Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 	</tr>
 </table>

-<h3><a name="_4_2">Integrated Mesh Pyramids</a></h3>
+<h3><a name="_4_3">Mesh Pyramids</a></h3>

-<p>An Integrated Mesh typically is a single, fused geometry that represents multiple real-world features, such as a full block of buildings.
-Meshes are common and can be generated automatically from LiDAR, oblique imagery and stereophotogrammetry by many providers.
-They can also be built by aggregating, fusing and reducing individual features meshes.</p>

-<p>In cases where such "integrated meshes" are encoded in i3s, it is expected to have a single feature per node,
-with LoD children in the direct descendants, filling up the entire index with representations.
-The figure below shows an example of such a tree.</p>
+<p>Mesh Pyramids are a compact way of representing multiple levels of detail.
+A full representation pyramid for all features is built from the finest representation by aggregating, fusing and reducing individual features meshes.
+This full tree approach avoids the need to have LoD trees for individual features.
+It is therefore suitable in cases where the input data doesn't have predefined LoDs.</p>

 <img src="images/figure-03.png" title="Example Nodes + Mesh Pyramid" alt="Example Nodes + Mesh Pyramid" />

 <p><em>Figure 3: Example Nodes + Mesh Pyramid.
 Turquise boxes represent geometries, orange boxes represent features.
 Turquise dotted lines indicate Geometry -> Feature relationships.</em></p>

-<p>In this example, from root to leaf nodes, each node carries a single mesh representing one or multiple features, for a total count of six nodes and six meshes.
-This is typically the case with <em>integrated meshes</em>.
-Each of the features that is not a in a root node has a set of lodChildren, with the same set size as the number of node children.</p>

-<p>The links between all meshes participating in a LoD tree are either created during the store creation process, e.g. by breaking down a heavy and large feature, or they are predefined by the data provider, as it is the case with integrated meshes (Acute3D) data.
-When using a mesh pyramid based LOD approach, each interior node in the i3s tree has a set of features that represent the reduced LOD representation of all of the features covered by that interior node.
-With mesh pyramids there is no concept of an LOD tree for an individual feature.
-Applications accessing the i3s tree are assumed to display all of the features in an internal node and stop there or instead descend further and use the features found in its child nodes, based on the required level of detail.</p>
+<p>When using a Mesh Pyramid based LoD approach, each interior node in the i3s tree has a set of features that represent the reduced LOD representation of all of the features included in that node's child nodes.
+With mesh pyramids there is no concept of an LoD tree for an individual feature.
+Applications accessing the i3s tree are assumed to display all of the features in an internal node and stop there or instead descend further and use the features found in its child nodes, based on the LoD Selection Metrics.
+The correspondence between a reduced LOD feature in an interior node and the same feature in descendent nodes is based purely on the <code>id<code> of the feature.</p>

-<h3><a name="_4_3">LoD Selection Metrics</a></h3>
+<h3><a name="_4_4">LoD Selection Metrics</a></h3>

 <p>A client needs information to determine whether a node's contents are "good enough" to
 render under constraints such as resolution, screen size, bandwidth and